 What We Looked For in the Best RV Water Pumps

 Water pumps aren’t the sexiest products in the world, so it’s no surprise if you’ve never really given much thought to what to look for when you need a new one.
 Fortunately, picking a new pump isn’t exactly rocket surgery, as there are really only a few things you need to look for when shopping around.

 Here’s how we evaluated the various pumps that we tested:

-Pressure: while flow rate is an important metric, it’s only half the story.
+While the flow rate is an important metric, it’s only half the story.
 The other is how forcefully that water will flow out of your faucet or showerhead.
-This is expressed in pounds per square inch, or psi.
+This is expressed in pounds per square inch or psi.
 A higher number means more pressure, but if you go too high, you run the risk of creating leaks in your system.

 How to Choose the Right RV Water Pump

 We believe that our top pick, the SHURflo Revolution, will be the best option for most users.
 However, it’s unrealistic to expect that any single pump would be ideal for every single situation, so rather than blindly trusting our judgment, you should do your own research.

 When thinking about which pump to buy, you should primarily be concerned with the things we mentioned in the section above (water flow, noise level, etc.).
 Beyond that, though, you should look at the following criteria:

 Generally speaking, there are three different types of RV water pumps: constant speed, variable speed, and high volume.